albertaw/nodejs-tutorial/getting-started/README.md

 Confirm the installation worked by typing the command `node -v`.
 If everything is fine, you will get see the version number for your node installation.
 One of the things you can do with node is run JavaScript code from within your terminal.
-To do this type the `node` command in your temrinal to start a node repl.
-To exit the repl press ctr + c twice.
+To do this type the `node` command in your terminal to start a node repl.
+To exit the repl press ctrl + c twice.

 _TASK: Print 'hello world' from within the node repl_